Follicular atresia: Ovarian Cancer

-Ovarian cancer is highly prevalent amongst humans who have ovaries and leads to many deaths in the United States.
+Ovarian cancer is highly prevalent amongst women and leads to many deaths in the United States.
 Since FSH inhibits follicular atresia, the overproduction of FSH can lead to excessive follicle formation and increased risk of ovarian cancer.

 The inability to regulate granulosa cell apoptosis and undergo follicular atresia, due to overexpression of certain genes, has been linked to the development of some hormone-related cancers (such as granulosa cell tumors) and chemo-resistance in mouse models.

 According to the gonadotropin theory, follicular depletion associated with incessant follicular atresia has also been hypothesized as a potential etiology for ovarian cancer, due to an increase in serum gonadotropins.
 This leads to an inflammatory environment which promotes cellular turnover and tumor development.

 Ovarian cancer is characterized by some generalized symptoms such as bloating or swelling in the abdomen, pelvic pain, gastrointestinal symptoms (i.e. loss of appetite, nausea, constipation, and unexpected weight loss).
 Many people who are diagnosed with ovarian cancer also report feeling very full fast and many of them having a feeling on unexpected continuous bloating in their abdomen.

 Polycystic Ovary Syndrome (PCOS)

-Polycystic Ovary Syndrome, or PCOS affects 6-12% of humans with ovaries of reproductive age in the United States, and is one of the common causes of female infertility.
+Polycystic Ovary Syndrome, or PCOS affects 6-12% of women of reproductive age in the United States, and is one of the common causes of female infertility.
 The mechanism of PCOS is unknown, but is multifactorial.
 It has been observed that certain genes related to steroid and androgenic hormone production may contribute to development of the disease in individuals, environmental factors such as insulin resistance and obesity, and passing down of genetics from first degree relatives.

 Diagnosis of PCOS is based on meeting two of the three clinical criteria based on the Rotterdam Criteria: chronic anovulation (the ovum is not released from the ovary during menstrual cycle), hyperandrogenism (increased levels of androgen hormones, such as testosterone), and large number of ovarian cysts.
 Symptoms and characteristics of PCOS include irregular periods or missed periods, excess body hair or thinning hair, weight gain, acne.

 PCOS is correlated with other metabolic comorbidities.
 One of large concern is obesity and insulin resistance.
 This is of high interest when assessing treatment and management of PCOS.
 Other risk factors include traditional cardiovascular disease risk factors such as dyslipidemia and hypertension.

 Non-pharmacological management and treatment of PCOS include dietary intervention.
 While there is no one optimal diet or superior diet, as this disease is highly individualized, diets that impact weight loss and insulin resistance have been shown to improve reproductive function.
 Examples of these diets include the DASH diet (Dietary Approach to Stop Hypertension) and the ketogenic diet.
 However it is important to consult a medical professional before starting on such diet is safe.

 Pharmacological management may be recommended for those who have comorbid conditions, such as obesity, type 2 diabetes, etc. Guidelines suggest possible oral contraceptives in combination with metformin (anti-diabetic medication), and/or anti-androgen agents.
 As PCOS is a highly individualized condition, each individual's management and goals will look different.